Be a Part of Something BIG

 It is fun because we don’t take ourselves too seriously but take what we do very seriously.
 We believe in giving our guests more than they expect.
 We do this by hiring passionate people who are committed to making a difference.

 Teamwork is crucial

-Whether greeting guests, leading workshops and games, operating puppets, parking cars, grilling lunch, or selling tickets, everyone plays their part.
+Whether greeting guests, leading workshops and games, operating puppets, grilling lunch, or selling tickets, everyone plays their part.
 Every position is important; every employee has the power to impact our success.